LucasVinicius314/lucasvinicius314/README.md

 ### Learning...

 - How to use Flutter and Dart
+- How to make apps with Xamarin
+- How to use Vue.js
+- How to use TensorFlow.js

 ### I use a lot...

 - CSS
+- Expo
 - HTML
 - JavaScript
 - JSX
 - JQuery
+- Node.js
+- React Native
 - SQL

 ### I use, but not as much...